AI-4-atmosphere-remote-sensing/cloud-phase-prediction/README.md

 ## Train and evaluate the prediction model
 1. Run the model training:
 ```
->> python train.py --training_data_path='./example/training/'  --model_saving_path='./saved_model/'
+>> python train.py --training_data_path='./example/training_data/'  --model_saving_path='./saved_model/'
 ```

-Note you can supply the training data into directory --training_data_path you define and the trained model will be save at the specified directory --model_saving_path.
+Note you can supply the training data into directory --training_data_path you define and the trained model and scaler will be save at the specified directory --model_saving_path.
 The sample training and testing files have been provided in the ./data/training and ./data/testing directories, respectively.

 2. Evaluate on the testing dataset:
 ```
->> python evaluate.py --testing_data_path='./example/testing/'  --model_saving_path='./saved_model/'
+>> python evaluate.py --testing_data_path='./example/testing_data/'  --model_saving_path='./saved_model/'
 ```

-Note you can supply the testing data into directory --testing_data_path.
+Note you can supply the testing data in directory --testing_data_path and the trained model and scaler in directory --model_saving_path.

 ## Publications
 1. Xin Huang, Sahara Ali, Chenxi Wang, Zeyu Ning, Sanjay Purushotham, Jianwu Wang, Zhibo Zhang. ["Deep Domain Adaptation based Cloud Type Detection using Active and Passive Satellite Data"](https://ieeexplore.ieee.org/abstract/document/9377756).
 In Proceedings of the 2020 IEEE International Conference on Big Data (BigData 2020), pages 1330-1337, IEEE, 2020.
 2. Xin Huang, Sahara Ali, Sanjay Purushotham, Jianwu Wang, Chenxi Wang and Zhibo Zhang. ["Deep Multi-Sensor Domain Adaptation on Active and Passive Satellite Remote Sensing Data"](http://mason.gmu.edu/~lzhao9/venues/DeepSpatial2020/papers/DeepSpatial2020_paper_14_camera_ready.pdf).
 In Proceedings of the 1st KDD Workshop on Deep Learning for Spatiotemporal Data, Applications, and Systems (DeepSpatial 2020).